egregori3/DockerPython/README.md

 docker pull conda/miniconda3
 docker run -it --name <virtual env name> -v "$(pwd)"/:/app conda/miniconda3

-To restart the last container exited docker start -a -i `docker ps -q -l`
+To restart the last venv exited docker start -a -i `docker ps -q -l`

-To see processes running in container docker container top <virtual env name>
+To see processes venv in container docker container top <virtual env name>

 To see stream of stats
 docker container stats <virtual env name>

+To remove all stopped venv
+docker container prune

+To remove a stopped venv
+docker container rm <virtual env name>
 ```

 ### In Container